Best bet

 Added in 1980.
 "No otherwise qualified handicapped individual shall, solely by reason of his handicap, be excluded from the participation in, denied the benefits of, or be subject to discrimination under any program or activity within the commonwealth."

-MGL c.93, § 103 Equal rights; age and handicap; violations; remedies
+MGL c.
+93, § 103 Equal rights; age and handicap; violations; remedies

 Mass.
 Equal Rights Act (MERA).
 Everyone in the commonwealth, regardless of age or handicap, has the right to inherit, purchase, lease, sell, hold and convey real and personal property.

-MGL c.151B Unlawful discrimination because of race, color, religious creed, national origin, ancestry or sex
+MGL c.
+151B Unlawful discrimination because of race, color, religious creed, national origin, ancestry or sex

 State law also prohibits discrimination against people with disabilities.

-MGL c.151B, § 1 Definitions
+• § 1 Definitions

 Definitions include the terms "handicap", "qualified handicapped person", and housing terminology for the purposes of c.151B.

-MGL c.151B, § 4 Unlawful practices
+• § 4 Unlawful practices

 Prohibits discrimination against protected classes, including people with disabilities.

-- § 4(3B) Prohibits discrimination in mortgage lending
+• § 4(3B) Prohibits discrimination in mortgage lending

-- §§ 4(6) and (7) Prohibits housing discrimination (renting, buying & selling)
+• § 4(6) and (7) Prohibits housing discrimination (renting, buying & selling)

-- § 4(7A) Reasonable modifications
+• § 4(7A) Reasonable modifications to housing

 Additional laws

-MGL c.12, § 11I Violations of constitutional rights; civil actions by aggrieved persons; costs and fees
+MGL c.
+12, § 11I Violations of constitutional rights; civil actions by aggrieved persons; costs and fees

-MGL 40A, § 3 Subjects which zoning may not regulate; exemptions; public hearings; temporary manufactured home residences
+MGL c.
+40A, § 3 Subjects which zoning may not regulate; exemptions; public hearings; temporary manufactured home residences

-"Local land use and health and safety laws, regulations, practices, ordinances, by-laws and decisions of a city or town shall not discriminate against a disabled person."
+"Notwithstanding any general or special law to the contrary, local land use and health and safety laws, regulations, practices, ordinances, by-laws and decisions of a city or town shall not discriminate against a disabled person."

-MGL c.59, § 5 Property; exemptions
+MGL c.
+59, § 5 Property; exemptions

-MGL c.121B Housing and urban renewal
+MGL c.
+121B Housing and urban renewal

-- § 1 Definitions
+• § 1 Definitions

-Defines ''Handicapped persons of low income'' and ''Elderly persons of low income" for the purposes of c.121B. - § 39 Power to provide housing for elderly and handicapped persons of low income; priorities in placement
+Defines ''Handicapped persons of low income'' and ''Elderly persons of low income" for the purposes of c.121B.

-- § 40 Provisions applicable to housing for elderly and handicapped persons of low income
+• § 40 Provisions applicable to housing for elderly and handicapped persons of low income

-MGL c.188, § 2 Homestead protection for elderly or disabled persons
+MGL c.
+188, § 2 Homestead protection for elderly or disabled persons

 See also: Law about service animals